Conventional Refinance Rates | Lower Mortgage

 The refinance rates on this page are a starting point, but your personalized rate will depend on both your unique financial situation and broader economic factors.

-The bond market, inflation expectations, Federal Reserve policy all have an impact on mortgage rates.
+The bond market, inflation expectations, and Federal Reserve policy all have an impact on mortgage rates.

 Your personal situation also plays a key role in shaping your mortgage rate.
 Your credit score, debt-to-income ratio, loan amount, and down payment all affect your final rate.

-Loan-to-value ratio (LTV) also affects your credit score.
+Loan-to-value ratio (LTV) also affects your rate and eligibility.
 LTV compares the loan balance to the home’s value.
 Lower LTV ratios often receive stronger pricing because they represent lower risk to the lender.

 Your final interest rate and Annual Percentage Rate, or APR, depend on verified financial information and loan structure.
 APR reflects both the interest rate and certain loan costs, providing a broader measure of total borrowing cost.